 Attending silent retreats are a central part of offering mindfulness to others and an ongoing source of professional and personal nourishment and inquiry for mindfulness teachers.
 Initially we ask that you undertake at least one silent, teacher-led mindfulness meditation retreat of at least 5 days as a pre-requisite for the Intensive.
 This immersion in the practice makes it possible to engage skillfully with the kinds of dilemmas and questions that arise in people's practice.
 It also develops our own personal qualities of acceptance, patience, trust, non-striving, letting be and stability of mind.
 Most mindfulness approaches are drawn from the tradition of Insight (Vipassana ) meditation, and insight meditation retreats are widely available in Australia.
 Even though you may have attended retreats in other contemplative traditions (e.g. yoga, Tibetan) we ask you to attend a silent mindfulness meditation retreat as part of this training process.
 Do be in touch if you want help in finding a suitable retreat.

 Click here to go to a listing of various organisations including MTI that offer silent retreats.

 Awareness of the body is central in teaching mindfulness meditation.
 In-depth experience in a body-based awareness and movement practice can assist bringing awareness into everyday life and bring confidence into the teaching of body-focussed practices.
-Some ongoing experience as a student in Hatha yoga classes is important as this is the form of movement practice that is offered in MBSR/CT and this experience is necessary in order to become competent in leading.
+Some ongoing experience as a student in Hatha yoga classes will give you confidence in leading practice.
 (As well as this yoga experience, practice in other awareness-based training can also be helpful of course. eg. T'ai Chi, Feldenkrais, Chi Gung.)

 Applications will only be accepted from those who have completed all the above pre-requisites.